 Historically, the special-edition supermini has been a strong performer for Suzuki, hopes for this new one are high off the back of that previous success., Suzuki expects the Attitude to account for as much as 40% of all Swift sales in the UK over the next year or so.

-The Attitude is based on mid-level SZ-T trim but adds a more athletic body kit, 16in alloy wheels, a new spoiler and a mesh front grille similar to the Suzuki Swift Sport.
+The Attitude is based on mid-level SZ-T trim but adds a more athletic body kit, 16in alloy wheels (without the need for alloy wheel repair), a new spoiler and a mesh front grille similar to the Suzuki Swift Sport.
 The Swift Attitude’s power comes from the naturally aspirated 1.2-litre Dualjet from the entry-level SZ-3 model, driving the front wheels through a five-speed manual gearbox.
 The Engine is a free reving unit and offers 89BHP, it doesn’t sound that quick, but the Swift Attitude weighs very little so it has more than enough power for a city supermini and is light on its feet.
 Economy is quoted by Suzuki as 51 mpg, and I found that figure very realistic after a week of varied journeys.

 Suzuki Swifts for some reason are often overlooked by buyers of Superminis; most will agree that is a mistake as the Swift Altitude is awash with character and charisma, add to that Suzuki’s enviable reliability record and The Swift will always be worth a good look.